wadhah101/GL5-ethics-project/transcript.md

 - Bad actions lower your score

-- Your scope can be looked up online
+- Your score can be looked up online

 **Your score is used to judge you**